nDoped/budget-buddy/README.md

 Create Buddy Transactions to track movement between accounts.

+Track all of this in a comprehensive dashboard that shows your daily and total economic growth, tracks the balances of all your accounts as they change over time, and shows you a breakdown of all the expenses by category and category type.

 That's about it for now.
 More to come as I build out the app.

+## History

+The idea of this app grew out of a question I received one day, "What are our recurring monthly expenses?".
+I had no clue, so I opened a google spreadsheet and went through my bank statements to create a list of recurring transactions.
+The simple spreadsheet turned into a full blown spreadsheet program in google sheets.
+This repo started with budget_master.js, a Google Apps Script that integrates with the original spreadsheet program.
+Eventually, I asked myself, "Why am I doing this?" and created this app in Laravel and Vue, using all of the functionality of the spreadsheet program as a starting point.